Skip to main content

 }

-When processing multichannel media files, you will receive an independent Authenticity Verification technology result for each channel and each supported technology within the channels list.
+When processing multichannel media files, you will receive an independent Deepfake Detection operation result for each channel within the channels list.

 Full Python code

-Here is the full example on how to run the Authenticity Verification technology.
+Here is the full example of how to run the Deepfake Detection operation with Authenticity Verification technology.
 The code is slightly adjusted and wrapped into functions for better readability.

 import json